seems like an intriguing piece of music theory nerdiness

 Reviews and Comments

-(Avatar: reading emoji from Neofox)
+(Avatar: reading emoji from Volpeon's Neofox emojis)

 This link opens in a pop-up window

-slowly reading moss started reading A Psalm for the Wild-Built by Becky Chambers (Monk and Robot, #1)
+slowly reading moss collection started reading A Psalm for the Wild-Built by Becky Chambers (Monk and Robot, #1)

 A book I wish it would be translated into > 50 languages